kingsor/mdwiki/NextSteps-TechBlog.md

 ## Sep 29, 2017

 Learning how to deploy my first-spark-app on heroku.
+I'd like to publish a post about that.

 ## Sep 23, 2017
 ### Vue.js